ShiraWild/AI-Trends-Analysis/README.md

 ## Visualization - HTML and PNG Files

 The visualizations generated during the analysis are too large to be stored in the Git repository.
-To view the HTML files and visualizations, you can find them in the following Google Drive directory with read-only access:
+To view the HTML files and visualizations, you can download them in the following Google Drive directory with read-only access (download & extract zip directory):

 [Access the visualizations](https://drive.google.com/drive/folders/1MYEQPo4IRpkbhkLq6mpgN6e5Uv_vWGCS?usp=sharing)